bincat233/CLC2/README.md

 ## Using CLC2
 As of now, using CLC2 is very easy.
 In the release tab, you can download the latest stable version or the highly-unstable ride on the edge version.
 You can download a .exe installer, a .dmg, or a .deb.
 Check out the wiki for functions, though most are fairly simple.
 ## Building
 Building CLC2 is very easy, simply clone the repository and run `npm install`.
 To build a .exe run `npm run package-win`, for a .app `npm run package-mac` and for whatever a linux is `npm run package-linux`.
 To create installers, do `npm run create-installer-win` for a .exe installer, `npm run create-installer-mac` for a .dmg, and `npm run create-installer-debian` for a .deb.
+CLC2 uses the Algebrite CAS library.